fbngrm/DiscoPy/README.md

 # DiscoPy

-DiscoPy is a music file renamer and tagger that names your files according to your preferred syntax.
-It is also able to download all corresponding artwork of a release.
+DiscoPy is a music file renamer and tagger that names files according to your preferred syntax.
+The meta data of your music files - like artist, labels, release date etc. - can be easily included in your naming scheme.
+If you like you can also download all corresponding artwork of a release with one click.
-DiscoPy uses the Discogs database as source for the metadata and provides an easy to use graphical interface.

-For more information visit: [discopy](http://www.thoughtography.cc/discopy/).
+For more information visit: [discopy](http://www.0ptr.pizza/discopy/).